lnairGT/Robogyver-Tool-Macgyvering/README.md

-# Tool_Macgyvering

-Thesis: **Autonomous Tool Macgyvering for Inventive Problem Solving**
+# AUTONOMOUS TOOL MACGYVERING FOR INVENTIVE PROBLEM SOLVING (THESIS WORK)

 Advisor: Dr. Sonia Chernova, Robot Autonomy and Interactive Learning ([RAIL](http://rail.gatech.edu/)) lab

 This repository contains code and datasets that were developed for my Ph.D. thesis at Georgia Institute of Technology.

-**PAPERS**
+The goal of this work is to enable a robot to construct tools from a given set of parts.
+The high level approach is to compute a multi-objective function that includes the shape and material fitness of the parts for constructing the tool.
+Additionally, the multi-objective function includes a score that indicates whether the parts can be attached in the desired configuration.
+Given the three values, the robot scores the different object combinations for tool construction.

+## PAPERS

 If you find our work useful, please consider citing the following papers: